Table of Contents

 - Well-being and Self-care: Students will be able to employ healthy behaviors to achieve personal well-being.

-- Identity Development (Sometimes I call this Self-Exploration, it depends on the audience): As a result of campus housing creating an inclusive environment, which promotes and fosters global citizenship, students will be able to examine their own personal identity.
+- Identity Development: As a result of campus housing creating an inclusive environment, which promotes and fosters global citizenship, students will be able to examine their own personal identity.

 - Social Responsibility: By participating in community engagement opportunities, students will be able to develop a sense of social responsibility.

 The Cardinal Card is the official identification card for UofL students, faculty, and staff.
-The card is also used to access residence halls, meal plan funds, off-campus retail and dining, athletic tickets, library privileges, gym/facilities, and free TARC rides among many other uses.
+The card is also used for entry into residence halls, facilities and classroom buildings, meal plan funds, off-campus retail and dining, athletic tickets, library privileges, gym/facilities, and free TARC rides among many other uses.

 Incoming freshman and transfer students will receive a Cardinal Card during their orientation session.
-Students who do not attend orientation and have already registered for classes can receive a card starting August 1, 2016.
-New employees will receive their card during orientation.
+Students who do not attend orientation and have already registered for classes can receive a card starting August 1, 2019 for the Fall 2019 semester and December 16, 2019 for the Spring 2020 semester.

-There is no charge for the first card; replacement cards are $10.00.
-A photo ID is required.
+There is no charge for the first card; a photo ID is required.
+Replacement cards are $15.00.
+Upon issuance of a replacement card, the old Cardinal Card cannot be reactivated.

 Hours: Monday-Friday, 8:30am-5:00pm